New Milton: New Milton

-In March 1888 New Milton railway station was opened, which is still in operation today.
+In March 1888 New Milton railway station opened, and it is still in operation today.
 A new town developed, which expanded rapidly with the coming of the railway and the name New Milton was used for the first time and can originally be traced back to the Post Office that stood opposite the railway station.
 In 1895, the owner of the Post Office, Emma Newhook, commissioned a sign, which read - "New Milton Sub Post Office" to differentiate it from the post office in Old Milton.
 This was officially accepted in 1896, and so the name New Milton caught on.
 Much of the local farmland has been developed, first in the 1960s for commuter housing and again in the 1970s for small industrial/trade units.
 There is a mix of housing from cottages on the outskirts to more modern, urban housing in the central area.
 Milton village subsequently became known as Old Milton (renamed on Ordnance Survey maps by 1970) and lies between New Milton and Barton on Sea.

 There are few notable architectural points of interest in the local area.
 However, a distinctive row of Coast Guard Cottages is to be found in Barton Lane, Barton on Sea; these were built at the end of the nineteenth century by the Government of the day to house armed guards to try to stop the smuggling that was rife at the time.
 The Barton on Sea-to-Mudeford coastline was renowned for smuggling with many of the offshore seaways and routes to shore being named after well known local smuggling families.
 It was in this context that Frederick Marryat, author of The Children of the New Forest, was sent on patrol here as a young naval lieutenant in 1821, to watch over traffic from the sheltered Christchurch Bay area.
 Britain's first reinforced concrete bridge was built in 1901 just outside New Milton at Chewton.
 There was an earlier experiment in building with this material in its unreinforced form at Sway (Sway Tower).
 Also built in 1900 was the Tudor style water tower, in Osborne Road.
 It has a staircase, a turret, slit windows and battlements.
 It is an orange-red colour, from locally cut and finished bricks.

 The Roman Catholic church of Our Lady of Lourdes was completed in 1927 and expanded in 1951.